Aliyasiddiqa/AI_Memento_Project/README.md

 You (voice input): Tell me a joke
 AI Memento: This is a test response from AI Memento.

-Voice Response (TTS):
+Text-to-Speech

+Type or speak input:

+You: How are you?
-AI Memento reads its response aloud.
+AI Memento (voice): This is a test response from AI Memento.

+📂 Project Structure
+AI_Memento_Project/
+├─ ai_memento_mock.py   # Main script for text + voice interaction
+├─ requirements.txt     # Python dependencies
+├─ .env                 # Environment variables / API keys
+├─ assets/              # Optional folder for logs, audio, or outputs ├─ README.md            # Project documentation

-Future Enhancements
+🚀 Future Enhancements

-Multi-user chat via LiveKit.
+Multi-user support with LiveKit for real-time chat.

-GUI interface for easier interaction.
+GUI interface using Tkinter or PyQt for a user-friendly experience.

-Persistent memory to store long-term conversations.
+Persistent memory to store conversations long-term.

-Image generation capability.

-Integration with real-time voice/video communication.
+AI-generated images or multimedia responses.

+Integration with external APIs for enhanced knowledge or tasks.
 Conclusion

 The AI Memento Project demonstrates how conversational AI can be enhanced with memory to create more personalized, context-aware interactions.
 By combining natural language processing, persistent memory storage, and modular Python programming, this project showcases practical skills in AI development and software design.